 Brace yourselves, regulation is coming

-Latest scandals from Cambridge Analytica to 2016 elections interference have caught legislators attention to tech regulation in the US.
+The latest scandals from Cambridge Analytica to 2016 elections interference have caught legislators’ attention to tech regulation in the US.
 This summer, California’s state legislature passed a groundbreaking bill that would give residents unprecedented control over their data.
-According to Wired, 2019 is much likely to see a US data protection legislation as tech companies are now pushing for a national legislation to avoid such state-based rules.
+According to Wired, 2019 is much likely to see US data protection legislation as tech companies are now pushing for national legislation to avoid such state-based rules.
 The Trump administration’s National Telecommunications and Information Administration has released its own point-by-point proposal, describing in unspecific terms a set of “privacy outcomes” the administration would like to see.

 Facebook company of the year

 Mark Zuckerberg addresses his wishes and reviews all actions